saveourtool/diktat/info/guide/guide-chapter-6.md

 **Exception:** `Private setters` are only exceptions that are not prohibited by this rule.

 ### <a name="r6.1.9"></a> Rule 6.1.9: never use the name of a variable in the custom getter or setter (possible_bug).
-If you have ignored [recommendation 6.1.8](#r6.1.8) you should be careful with using the name of the property in your custom getter/setter as it can accidentally cause a recursive call and a `StackOverflow Error`.
+If you ignored [recommendation 6.1.8](#r6.1.8), be careful with using the name of the property in your custom getter/setter as it can accidentally cause a recursive call and a `StackOverflow Error`.
 Use the `field` keyword instead.

 **Invalid example (very bad)**: